List of WWII Maybach engines: Development of the HL210 and HL230

+Despite their similar appearances, the P30 and P45 versions had numerous small differences.
+The 230 P30 could be swapped with the P45 from a Tiger, but 105 separate parts needed to be removed from the P45 and replaced by 107 parts from the P30.

+According to the head of Henschel's design office in 1945, the assembly shop felt that the engine layout of the P30 version of the HL230 had much better attributes and was better developed for assembly work than the HL230 P45 fitted to the Tiger Ausf.
+E.

 HL234

 Maybach continued to develop increasingly powerful 4-stroke water-cooled gasoline-powered engines during the war.
 One such Versuchsmotor which never reached series production was the HL234, a development of the HL230.

 The intention was to develop a fuel-injected and supercharged engine, but only the fuel injection mechanism (by Bosch) was working by the end of the war.
 The engine displaced approximately 23.4 litres, and the un-supercharged version was capable of developing 850 PS @2,800 rpm, with maximum torque of 260 kgm @1,750 rpm, and 900 PS @3,000 rpm Only a few pilot fuel-injection engines were built.
 The fuel-injected and supercharged version (one engine completed) would hopefully deliver around 1200 PS.

-The main supercharger was to have been driven by its own twin-cylinder supercharged 1 litre engine of 70 PS mounted in the V of the HL234 (where the carburetors were located in a normally-aspirated engine), but this part of the design was never completed.
+The main supercharger was to have been driven by its own twin-cylinder supercharged 1 litre engine of 70 PS mounted in the V of the HL234 (where the carburetors were located in a normally aspirated engine), but this part of the design was never completed.
 By April 1943 the crankshaft bearings and connecting rods from the HL230 had also been strengthened, and the direct fuel injection system was working - but the supercharger was not yet fully developed.
 Other improvements over the HL230 included water-cooled spark plugs; an improved intake manifold for better airflow; and improved exhaust manifold as well.
 Instead of coil-type valve springs the HL 234 used much stronger Belleville washers, which reduced valve opening times.
 Problems with rubber seals and copper [head] gaskets were solved by adopting designs used in the Rolls-Royce Merlin engine.

 The first HL234 Versuchsmotor was planned to be delivered in early 1945 to the Kummersdorf proving ground and was proposed in January 1945 as an upgraded power plant for the Tiger II, but had not yet been tested in a tank by that date.
 It was also proposed for the Panther II at a later prototype stage, but the project was discontinued.
 Similarly, the E.50/E.75 tank series for which the engine was also intended were never built before the war's end, with only development of individual components taking place.

 Maybach also developed a smaller 12-litre version on similar lines to the HL234.
 It weighed 600 kg, developing 500 PS without supercharger and 700 PS at 3,800 rpm supercharged, but like so many other German war-time projects, it never came to fruition.